xmos/xscope_fileio/doc/00_quickstart.rst

 At CMake configuration time, the tools will automatically download the library and integrate it into the project.

 To use the **Device Library** as a standalone library, the easiest way is to download the library and copy it to the user directory.
 The library provides some examples that can be used as a starting point for developing applications that require xscope_fileio operations.
-More information is provided on the :ref:`quickstart` section of this document .
+More information is provided on the :ref:`quickstart` section of this document.

 For more information on the device side API, please refer to the :ref:`device-reference`.